navitel-dev/string-templates/README.md

 # string-templates
-A simple library for handling string templates
+A simple library for handling string templates.
+Now can add symbols
+in string for requierment length (as in example).

 ## ChangeLog